databricks-industry-solutions/security-analysis-tool/docs/setup.md

                       })
              ```

-          *  Follow the instructions in Step 4 of [Authenticate to workspace or account APIs with a Google ID token]([https://docs.gcp.databricks.com/dev-tools/api/latest/authentication-google-id-account-private-preview.html#step-1-create-two-service-accounts](https://docs.gcp.databricks.com/dev-tools/api/latest/authentication-google-id-account-private-preview.html#step-4-add-the-service-account-as-a-workspace-or-account-user)) as detailed in the document for each workspce you would like to analyze and the account to add your main service account (SA-2).
+          *  Follow the instructions in Step 4 of [Authenticate to workspace or account APIs with a Google ID token]([https://docs.gcp.databricks.com/dev-tools/api/latest/authentication-google-id-account-private-preview.html#step-1-create-two-service-accounts](https://docs.gcp.databricks.com/dev-tools/api/latest/authentication-google-id-account-private-preview.html#step-4-add-the-service-account-as-a-workspace-or-account-user)) as detailed in the document for each workspace you would like to analyze and the account to add your main service account (SA-2) as an admin (Note: the Admin role for the Service account is required to analyze many of the APIs).

            <img src="./images/gcp_service_account_workspaces_api.png" width="70%" height="70%">